top of page

 1953-1957::The Sourdough Lodge Boys Camp of Sooke, British Columbia

-A boys' club to honour the time of the Sourdoughs and the great Pacific gold rushes.
+A boys' club to honour the time of the Great Pacific gold rushes and the Klondike Sourdough Miners.

 1955::Sourdough Boys Selling Christmas Trees in Sooke, British Columbia